 Some people in Spain decorate their homes during the first weekend in December.
 Others, however, feel the spirit of Christmas at the beginning of November.
-Nevertheless, we all know that Christmas has arrived when the Christmas lights turn on.
+Nevertheless, we all know that Christmas has arrived when the Christmas lights turn on and the Christmas cities come back to life like every year.

 Lately, some Spanish cities compete for being the city with the largest number of Christmas lights.
 Therefore, we have made a ranking including the cities that have spent the most on lighting in 2019.
 In order to calculate how much money each city has invested, we have divided the total expenditure among its inhabitants.
 Will your city be among the Spanish cities with the largest number of Christmas lights?